Collaborative Women's Care

 Abnormal bleeding is common in women, but many fail to seek help for it.
-At Collaborative Women’s Care in Miami, Florida, Eduardo Valdes, MD, and Brittany Berre, NP, take a patient-centered approach to care.
+At Collaborative Women’s Care in Miami, Florida, Eduardo Valdes, MD, take a patient-centered approach to care.
 They understand the misconceptions about abnormal bleeding and conduct thorough exams and testing to get the answers you need.
 Call the office today to schedule an appointment or use the online booking button.

 Abnormal bleeding is when you bleed between your periods, experience longer-than-normal bleeding, or bleed heavily.

 A normal menstrual cycle is 24-38 days, with a menstrual period lasting up to eight days.
 If your cycle is less than 24 days or longer than 38 days, you have abnormal bleeding.

 Abnormal bleeding is common in women but not something they routinely visit their doctor for.
 However, a change in your menstrual cycle can be a symptom of an underlying health problem.

 Collaborative Women’s Care specializes in diagnosing and treating abnormal bleeding.

 Many conditions and situations can lead to abnormal bleeding.
 It can develop at any age.

 However, it’s common for girls to experience abnormal bleeding when they first start their menstrual cycle.
 And abnormal bleeding is often experienced in the months and years leading up to menopause.

 The health problems that can cause abnormal bleeding in women include: